OgonwaOnyenenue/Exploratory-Data-Analysis-Using-SQL/README.md

 ## Tools used

-The following tools were used:
+The following tools were utilized during the course of the analysis:

 - SQL
 - Power Query